finartcialist/business_dating_game/README.md

 Which one of these questions is the most strange one?

 This is an arts project featuring fictive companies, made by finartcialist.
-To know more about this art meets finance project, (visit the finartcialist project website)[https://finartcialist.com].
+To know more about this art meets finance project, [visit the finartcialist project website](https://finartcialist.com).

 See `credits.html` for a list of credits for companies pictures.